Innovative Digital Solutions for SMBs

 For your secondary devices, such as your android phone, iPhone, tablet or iPad, you can use the email application that came with your device.
 If you are already using this for another email account, you can usually add additional accounts to the same application.

 Set these devices up using the settings listed above, but use IMAP instead of POP3.
-(Don't use POP3 on more than one computer or device, otherwise you will have emails disappearing.)
-If TLS/SSL has been enabled on your hosting account, then you can use TLS/SSL, otherwise you can leave this off to avoid errors.
+(Don't use POP3 for the same email account on more than one computer or device, otherwise your email will disappear.)
+If TLS/SSL has been enabled on your hosting account, then you can should TLS/SSL, otherwise you can leave this off to avoid errors.

 The best (and most common) option is to use POP3 for your main computer and to use IMAP for your secondary devices such as smart-phone, tablet, additional computers, etc. Your main computer is the computer that you want all of your emails stored on.
 The secondary devices will only see new emails that the main computer has not yet downloaded unless you enable an option on the main computer to keep emails for a certain number of days.
 If you only have one computer, then it is best to use POP3 in most cases.